ustream/openduty/README.md

 #Integrations
 Has been tested with Nagios, works well for us.
 Any Pagerduty Notifier using the Pagerduty API should work without a problem.
 #Notifications
-XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), and Push notifications(thanks Pushover also) are supported at the moment.
+XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), and Push notifications(thanks Pushover also),and Slack are supported at the moment.
 #Current status
 Openduty is in Beta status, it can be considered stable at the moment, however major structural changes can appear anytime (not affecting the API, or the Notifier structure)